omunroe-com/leinwiki/HTTP-Proxies.md

 One solution is to install cntlm [http://cntlm.sourceforge.net/](http://cntlm.sourceforge.net/), an intermediate proxy, which forwards requests through to the NTLM proxy with domain authentication.
 You will need to configure your proxy url, username, password (or better, hashed versions, see the "cntlm -H" option) and your domain in the cntlm.conf file.
 Your system proxy settings (e.g. $http_proxy env variable) must then be changed to point to the cntlm proxy (default http://localhost:3128).

+Another solution is to edit your lein shell script or lein.bat windows batch file and modify the curl command to use ntlm authentication

+    if type -p curl >/dev/null 2>&1; then HTTP_CLIENT="curl -v --proxy-ntlm -x <proxyhost>:<port> -U <user>:<password> --insecure -f -L -o"

 ***

 For unexpected behaviours could be useful to check the